DARMA-tasking/vt/docs/md/lb-manager.md

 The LB manager component `vt::vrt::collection::balance::LBManager`, accessed via `vt::theLBManager()` manages and coordinates instances of load balancers.
-It potentially with start load balancing after a "phase" is completed; refer to
+It will potentially start load balancing after a "phase" is completed; refer to
 \ref phase for details about how to delineate phases in an application.
 The LB manager reads command-line arguments or an LB specification file to determine which load balancer to run at a given phase.

 To enable load balancing, the cmake flag \code{.cmake} -Dvt_lb_enabled=1
 \endcode should be passed during building.
 This also enables automatic